 Undergraduate Course: Applications of Human Resource Management (BUST10129)

 The course will begin by considering the different theoretical approaches to understanding human resource management.
-It will then consider some ongoing issues in depth, for example, recruitment and selection, diversity, the psychological contract, the impact of technology, evidence-based management and HRM in the international context.
+It will then consider a range of contemporary and ongoing issues in depth, for example, recruitment and selection, diversity, the psychological contract, the impact of technology, evidence-based management, and HRM in an international context.

 - Objectives, adoption and outcomes of contemporary HRM